dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 => 0.30073063313880466
 ```

- test doubles have short lifetimes
+Test doubles have short lifetimes

- r s p e c tears down all your test doubles at the end of each example. that means they want to play while we are s p e c features that leave outside the typical prayer examples, such as before context hooks. you can work around some of these limitations with a method name with temporary scope.
+RSpec tears down all your test doubles at the end of each example.
+That means they wont to play well with RSpec features that leave outside the typical per-examples, such as `before(:context)` hooks.
+You can work around some of these limitations with a method name `with_temporary_scope`.

- partial doubles are useful but we consider them as a school smell a superficial sign that might lead to a deeper design issue.
+Partial doubles are useful but we consider them as a code smell, a superficial sign that might lead to a deeper design issue.

 Verifying doubles

-The upside of test doubles is that they can stand in for a dependency you do not want to track into your test. the downside is that the double and the dependency can drift out of sync with each other. verifying doubles can protect you from this kind of drift
+The upside of test doubles is that they can stand in for a dependency you do not want to track into your test.
+The downside is that the double and the dependency can drift out of sync with each other.
+Verifying doubles can protect you from this kind of drift.

- while we wrote the expense tracker app we Touch briefly on verifying doubles when we marked The Ledger class because it didn't exist yet. here is a simplified version
+While we wrote the expense tracker app we touch briefly on `verifying doubles` when we marked the `Ledger` class because it didn't exist yet.
+Here is a simplified version

 ```ruby
 ledger = double('ExpenseTracker::Ledger')